AlexandreMauge/AlexandreMauge/README.md

 # 💫 About Me:
 I'm currently working on Limoges.
+<br>I'm a student in a computer science BUT program.
 <br>I play video games.
-<br>I am a student in a computer science BUT program.

 ## 🌐 Socials: